Reducing Capital Gains Taxes

 Will it cost you too much to Sell?

-Don’t you think it’s odd that you’re the one bringing new ideas and tax strategies to your accountant?
-Here at Excel Empire, we regularly get the question, “Why doesn’t my CPA know about this?”
-Simply put, there are thousands of pages in the United States Tax Code, and a handful are pages dedicated to actually paying taxes.
-The other pages are how to legally avoid paying taxes.
-Many CPA’s deal with just a few major asset and capital gains issues in their career.
-Excel Empire is in conversations each and every day with people that are selling appreciated assets.
+Indeed, it can be perplexing to find yourself bringing new ideas and tax strategies to your accountant.
+Here at Excel Empire, we often encounter the question, “Why doesn’t my CPA know about this?”
+The reality is, the United States Tax Code spans thousands of pages, with only a handful dedicated to actually paying taxes.
+The majority of these pages outline legal strategies to avoid taxes altogether.
+Many CPAs primarily deal with a few major asset and capital gains issues throughout their careers.

 Don't take our word for it, Look at these recents success stories!

-The owner of a long time held business wanted to sell for $3.3 million soon discovered from his CPA that he would be responsible to pay more than $1,000,000 in federal and state taxes.
-This would leave him with just over $2.3 million when escrow closed.
-He decided to halt the sale of his business until he found a solution to the tax problem.
+The owner of a long-held business, set to sell for $3.3 million, was stunned to learn from his CPA that he’d be liable for over $1,000,000 in federal and state taxes.
+This revelation meant he would only pocket slightly over $2.3 million when escrow closed.
+Faced with this significant tax burden, he made the decision to pause the sale of his business until he could find a solution to this tax dilemma.

 Owner, Kentucky

-A dentist wanted to sell his practice, an S-Corp, for $2 Million.
-Without planning, he would have to pay nearly $550,000 in taxes and would receive at close of escrow $1,450,000 after paying the costs of the sale
+A dentist was looking to sell his S-Corp practice for $2 million.
+Without any tax planning, he would have been faced with nearly $550,000 in taxes, leaving him with only $1,450,000 after covering the costs of the sale at the close of escrow

 Dentist, South Carolina